kwabenasapong/openpldoc/manual/source/display_tags.rst

 slides through the use of :ref:`g-formatting-tags`. :ref:`g-formatting-tags` provide a shortcut to use HTML and CSS to format text.

-**Note:** :ref:`g-formatting-tags` provide a shortcut to using HTML and CSS, however, you can not directly enter HTML or CSS into OpenLP you must define it using :ref:`g-formatting-tags`

 :ref:`g-formatting-tags` consist of two parts, a starting and an ending tag, each tag consists of brace, tag identifier, brace.

+**Note:** HTML or CSS cannnot be directly entered into OpenLP it must be defined through the use of :ref:`g-formatting-tags`

 Using a Formatting Tag
 ======================